leketech/Mental-Health-App/README.md

 - **Deployment**: Docker Compose on Render
 - **Authentication**: JWT tokens with refresh token rotation

-## Deployment Architecture
+## Build Process

-The application is now deployed using a modern microservices approach:
+The application now includes a comprehensive build process that compiles both the frontend and backend:

-1. **Frontend**: Deployed as a separate Render Static Site
-2. **Backend**: Deployed as a Render Web Service
-3. **Database**: PostgreSQL database as a Render service

-This separation provides better scalability, maintainability, and performance.

-## Frontend Deployment (Render Static Site)

-1. The frontend is built using `npm run build`
+1. **Frontend Build**: React application is built using `npm run build`
-2. The built files are served directly by Render's CDN
-3. All API calls are directed to the backend service

-### Environment Variables for Frontend

-- `REACT_APP_API_URL`: The URL of the backend API service

-## Backend Deployment (Render Web Service)
+2. **Backend Build**: Go application is compiled using `go build`

-1. The backend is built using Go
+3. **Combined Build**: Both frontend and backend are built together using `./build.sh`
-2. Deployed using Docker with a minimal Alpine Linux image
-3. Serves only the API endpoints

-### Environment Variables for Backend

-- `JWT_SECRET`: Secret key for JWT token signing (minimum 32 characters)
-- `PORT`: Port for the application (default: 8080)
+### Build Scripts

-- `CORS_ORIGIN`: The URL of the frontend for CORS protection
+- `npm run build` - Builds only the frontend
+- `npm run build:all` - Runs the complete build process (frontend + backend)
+- `./build.sh` - Shell script that builds both frontend and backend

+The build process creates a `mentalhealthwebapp/frontend/build` directory that contains the compiled frontend assets, which are served by the Go backend.

-## Deployment Process
+## Deployment

-### Deploying the Frontend
+### Frontend Deployment (Render Static Site)

+The frontend is deployed as a separate static site on Render:

 1. Create a new Static Site on Render
 2. Connect your GitHub repository